Turn your weakness into greatness; re-create yourself as a gentleman. Forge a character even that man’s biggest critic can respect: Himself.

 58. Consider your father

 Write a letter to your father or spend a day out with him.
-Go fishing, hunting, etc. (Your mother too.)
+Go fishing, hunting, etc. Go fishing, hunting, etc. Check out these 40 ideas for father-son bonding time.
+(Your mother too.)

 59. Meet more women